Adityajain8595/Google-Playstore-EDA/README.md

 File: google_playstore_cleaned.csv

 1. Cleaned entries for better consistency and analysis:
-2. Converted installs, prices, and sizes to numerical format
+2. Converted Installs, Price, Reviews and Size to numerical format
 3. Removed duplicates and entries with missing/invalid values
 4. Encoding Type feature and extracted datetime features from Last Updated feature.